 Like all UK Broadcasters, we have to ensure that our programmes comply with the Ofcom Broadcasting Code and the UK law.
-In addition, as we are part-owned by BBC Worldwide, we also need to abide by the BBC's Editorial Guidelines.
+In addition, as we are owned by BBC Studios, we also need to abide by the BBC's Editorial Guidelines.

 At UKTV the Compliance team prides itself on having positive working relationships with all production companies and in finding mutually satisfactory solutions to any Ofcom or BBC Editorial issues that may arise.